Daniel21TS/Multi_Robot_ws/README.md

 # Multi_Robot_ws
 Workspace for exploration with multiple robots.
 Occupancy Grid Mapping, Move base, Multi Map Merge and Exploration node in Stage world.
+Right now, i'm using a centralized strategy for exploration.

 The key file for multirobot exploration is multi_explore.py on first_robot_navigation/scripts/multi_explore.py.